syncfusion-content/wpf-docs/wpf/GridControl/Real-Time-Applications.md

 ---
 layout: post
-title: Real Time Applications in WPF GridControl | Syncfusion
+title: Real Time Applications in WPF GridControl control | Syncfusion
-description: Learn here about how to use the application with high frequency updates in the Syncfusion WPF GridControl.
+description: Learn about Real Time Applications support in Syncfusion WPF GridControl control and more.
 platform: wpf
 control: Grid
 documentation: ug
 ---

-# Real Time Applications
+# Real Time Applications in WPF GridControl

 Grids can be adopted in many real time applications where the database is of crucial importance.
 As such applications are widely spread; the grids are indispensably used world-wide.
 This section elaborates on some of the real time applications which can use Essential Grid.